EXERCISE TO IMPROVE YOUR EYESIGHT

 Before beginning any new exercise regime, be sure to check with your health-care professional.
 Some exercises or physical activities may be contraindicated depending on your overall health status and specific eye condition.
 Keep in mind that in order to maximize the benefits of exercise, you need to maintain consistent levels of activity each week.
 Once regular exercise is stopped, the benefits are reduced or cease as well.

-The weather is warming up—it’s a great time to put on those walking shoes, tune-up your bike, or pull out your golf clubs and get moving while enjoying the nice weather.
+When the weather is warming up—it’s a great time to put on those walking shoes, tune-up your bike, or pull out your golf clubs and get moving while enjoying the nice weather.
 What helps you stay motivated to exercise?
 Have you noticed an impact on your eye health from regular exercise?
-LET US KNOW IF YOU FIND A BENEFIT TO YOUR EYESIGHT!!

 Back to top